Saturday DNA! Sessions

 Sleepy Hollow, NY

-Ages 14 to adult, adult chaperones are welcome but not required
+Ages 14 to adult

 Plasmids are small pieces of bacterial DNA containing specialized genes that can help bacteria survive in adverse conditions.
 With molecular scissors called restriction enzymes, scientists can create synthetic plasmids that are used to genetically engineer bacteria to make human proteins such as insulin.
 Join us to explore how scientists cut and paste DNA molecules to create custom plasmids.